Community reinvestment

 Capacity Grant

-The capacity grant provides funding to recently established nonprofit organizations to invest in and assist with organizational development, governance, and stability.
-Grant funds are designed to support and enhance foundational structures within an organization.
-By creating efficiencies in board development, human resource management, marketing and communications, and strategic planning, nonprofits will establish pathways that will better enable them to achieve their mission over time.
+Grant funds are designed to support and enhance foundational structures within an organization, which will result in more robust ways to address community needs.
+By creating efficiencies in board development, human resource management, marketing and communications, and strategic planning, nonprofit organizations will establish pathways that better enable them to fulfill their mission.

 Funding is provided through a partnership with IKEA.

-Applications are now closed.
+Applications are closed.

-Applications Open
+Applications Opened

-Applications Close at 5 P.M.
+Applications Closed at 5 p.m.

 Application Reviews

-June 2025
+June 2026

 Award Notifications